Mjz86/String/README.md

 i have both constexpr friendly memory resources , and a standard pmr adaptor if anyone is interested.

 ## why not the standard allocator?

+the string class in integrated  with my highly customizable allocator module that allows very precise content over the heap.

- reasons for my polymorphic allocator design,  that gives almost all control of heap management to the implementation of the allocator:
+ reasons for my polymorphic allocator design,  that gives almost all control of heap management to the implementation of the allocator( the criticism of the standard allocator) :
-1. no constexpr support .
+1. no constexpr support for pmr .
 2. cannot tell the Allocator to allocate more than needed, ( the exact size is usually rounded,  but the delta is wasted).
 3. cannot grantee thread-safety.
 4. has no notion of owning a block ( chained allocators are very hard).